 Saint John Paul II points out that while our bodies age, the human spirit can remain ever young if it is constantly turned toward eternity.
 He speaks of an “enduring youthfulness” until we cross into the beyond, “where there is neither youth nor old age, but where all are perfect in spiritual maturity.”

 There is an incredible and a growing opportunity for grandparents to teach their grandchildren the faith.
 Often, you will be the only ones doing so.

 Often, illness, loneliness, or other sufferings come with old age, but we believe that God will give us the grace to unite our sufferings with the sacrifice of Jesus Christ and thereby become an important part of God’s plan of salvation.

 It is natural to wonder about our death and to experience a certain sadness and fear as we do so.
 But, as Saint John Paul II points out, Christ has crossed the threshold of death and revealed the life that lies beyond in that “uncharted territory of eternity.”
 Christ is the First Witness of eternal life.
 It is our faith which “throws light on the mystery of death and brings serenity to old age.”

 Christian hope is an essential virtue to have as you age.
 It helps us entrust our future to God’s loving care.
-Let us indeed savor every season of our life as God’s gift to us.
-And when the final moment of our life comes, may our gracious God help us to face it with serenity and with no regrets for what we leave behind.
+Let us indeed savor every season of our lives as God’s gift to us.
+And when the final moment of our lives comes, may our gracious God help us to face it with serenity and with no regrets for what we leave behind.
 After having sought God for so long, we now will see our Beloved Lord face to face.

 As we get older and reflect on our life’s history, we realize there is no way we can get to Heaven on our own merits.
-We realize it’s only through the love and mercy of our God that we’ll get there.
-And living life with that awareness is a very good way to live.
+We realize it’s only through the love and mercy of our God that we’ll get there, and living life with that awareness is a very good way to live.

 Further Reading: Identity and Mission